 The Secure Scripting module has been pilot-tested in the following courses: ITSE 1350, System Analysis and Design; CSC 240, Introduction to Different Programming Languages; NTWK 2013, Introduction to Networking; CIS 215, Operating Systems; and CSC 200, Introduction to Computer Science.

-The original version of this module uses the Bourne-Again SHell (BASH).
+Bourne Shell version .zip (3.9 MB) This original version of this module uses the Bourne-Again SHell (BASH).
 It includes an optional unit on Linux, to provide students unfamiliar with Linux enough of an introduction to allow them to complete the module.

 This version of the Secure Scripting module uses Python rather than the Bourne shell.